megatommy/megatommy.github.io/source/_projects/laborbaby.md

 keywords: "website,wordpress,multilingual"
 description: "Labor baby is a company that makes baby bottles.
 Their new website is made with WordPress, which satisfies their requirements."
 categories: projects
-image: /assets/img/projects/laborbaby.png
+image: /assets/img/projects/laborbaby-logo.png
-image_alt: "A laptop and a phone showing how the website of Labor baby looks like on those devices"
+image_alt: "The logo of Labor baby"
 subtitle: "Built using WordPress"
 display: "work"
 weight: 101